stonith404/pingvin-share/README.md

 ### Configuration

-You can customize Pingvin Share by going to the configuration page in your admin dashboard.
+You can customize Pingvin Share like changing your domain by going to the configuration page in your admin dashboard `/admin/config`.

 #### Environment variables